knacko/knacko.github.io/content/_projects/EpidExperiment.md

 repo: knacko/EpidExperiment
 image: /assets/images/EpidExperiment-thumbnail.jpg
 description: R package for epidemiological analysis of questionnaire based studies.
-details: Based upon the Bioconductor SummarizedExperiment container, this package focuses on single cell methylation analysis, including functionality for statistics, dimensionality reduction, imputation, clustering, and numerous visualization options.
+details: Based upon the Bioconductor SummarizedExperiment container, this package focuses on epidemiological data from questionnaire-based studies.
+It has containers for raw binary data, directed acyclic graphs, data dictionaries, and multiple data classes for experimental data.
+It also includes functionality for statistics, dimensionality reduction, imputation, clustering, and numerous visualization options.
 lang-icons:
 - r-project
 tags: